Youth Directed and Community Connected

 As a community, we can work together to end youth homelessness and give young people the opportunity to build a life of their own.

-Amber Ames is the Executive Director of Stopover and a big believer in empowering young people to advocate for their own needs.
+Amber Ames is a big believer in empowering young people to advocate for their own needs.
 A life-long resident of Indiana, she earned her MSW from Indiana University and has been on a mission to listen ever since.

 When Amber was in high school, her life was turned upside down by a serious illness.
 Undergoing treatment that put much of her future in question, Amber was struck by how frequently the adults in the room spoke about her, but not to her.
 Read More »